 - ½ cup evaporated milk

-- 3-4 cups whole wheat flour , more as needed
+- 3-4 cups whole wheat flour , can also use all white whole wheat flour

 - 3 Tablespoons vital wheat gluten , optional

-- 2 Tablespoons butter (for topping)
+- 2 Tablespoons butter , melted (for topping)

 Instructions

-- If you are using a stand mixer, attach the bread hook and then pour in 3 cups of flour (and the wheat gluten if using).
+- Add flour and knead.
+If you are using a stand mixer, attach the bread hook and then pour in 3 cups of flour (and the wheat gluten if using).
 Stir/knead it as well.
 Then add in 1 cup of flour at a time and mix.
 When you get to 5 cups of flour in the bowl, add in 1/2 cup more of flour at a time until the dough is no longer sticking to the sides.
 You’ll know it’s ready when your fingers no longer stick to the dough.

-- Then coat the ball of dough and sides of the bowl with butter and cover the bowl with a warm towel.
+- First rise.
+Then coat the ball of dough and sides of the bowl with butter and cover the bowl with a warm towel.
 Set by the window and allow it it rise (about 1-1.5 hours).
 When it has risen over the bowl, punch it down and place on a floured surface.

 - Knead the dough for 2-3 minutes.

-- Let the bread rise again, and when it looks like a good loaf size, place them in the oven at 375°F for 25-35 minutes.
+- 2nd rise.
+Let the bread rise again, and when it looks like a good loaf size, place them in the oven at 375°F for 25-35 minutes.
 When the bread is done, it will sound hollow when tapped on.
 Coat the top with butter and remove onto a cooling rack.

 Notes